Consolidate Autonomous Database Instances Using Elastic Pools

 When you create an elastic pool you select a pool size from a predefined set of pool sizes.
 Pool size determines how much you pay for compute as well as how many ECPUs you can provision in a given pool.

-- Elastic Pool Terminology
+- About Elastic Pools

 - Benefits of Using Elastic Pools